 The shield of faith is meant to extinguish the flaming arrows of the enemy.
 This is about your defense and it is to be used in conjunction with the Sword of the Spirit, the Word of God.
 We want to make sure that our faith in God is solid in all instances because questioning Him leaves us very vulnerable.
 Faith is the assurance for what we hope for and the evidence of this not seen.
 Faith is the antithesis of fear.
 As we resist fear, our faith grows.
 As we step out and fight believing in God for victory and seeing it come to pass, our faith grows.
 Soon, as my friend Alex says, we are hiding behind a very large shield, even a fortress, instead of a tiny shield barely big enough to block anything!
 Now imagine an entire community fighting with this armor and you have a pretty unstoppable force.

 Strategy #3–LEARN YOUR WEAPON: Your weapon is the sword of the Spirit which is the Word of God.
-Some may interpret this differently but this is my understanding of this passage.
-We fight as an extension of the authority of Jesus.
+We fight as an extension of the authority of Jesus, the Word.
 When we do battle, we speak the same Word of God that established the heavens and earth, Let there be light!
 We speak the same Word that became flesh and walked among us, in Jesus name.
 We speak the same Word that was spoken through the prophets of old.
 We speak the truth and message or idea of God brought to life by the breath or Spirit of God discerned for this time and place.
 That word resides in our hands in the Bible, and in our bodies as the Holy Spirit.
 I am fully convinced that this sword is the Holy Spirit breathed Word of God meant specifically for your context.
-It may be a scripture God breathes into your heart to fight a situation or it may be a fresh word from God for your community or it may be both!
+It may be a scripture God breathes into your heart to fight a situation or it may be a fresh word from God for your community given through a prophecy or it may be both!
 The Holy Spirit and scripture are meant to be integrated because the are the same living, active material.
-And we wield it to divide truth from lies, to divide demon from demoniac, to divide fear from love.
+And we wield it to divide truth from lies, to divide demon from the demonized, to divide fear from love.
 You learn to wield this weapon in intercessory prayer in the presence of God.
 Ask Him to teach you about this, but if you do, be warned.
 It’s a whole new crazy world.
 However, I would never go back because the intimacy with Jesus in intercession is really sweet.

 Learning to fight offensively with this weapon will first transform your mind in terms of self defense.
 Knowing and committing scripture to memory is by far, the most powerful practical practice you can incorporate into your life.
 It protects and defends our minds even as we are being attacked.
 Hiding God’s word in our heart changes our heart to not want to sin against Him.
 In written cultures, it helps us a lot to write and rewrite the scripture in notebooks, but also we learn a lot from oral cultures who sing scripture, rehearsing it out loud and saying it to one another.
 Using scripture rightly interpreted and applied comes with practice–may God give you grace to learn quickly and the spiritual gift of discernment so as not to cause unnecessary pain to people as you learn.
 Also, please remember, you need to fight alongside others.
 Fight for others.
 You cannot do this on your own.